-My name ismy husbands name was came from a family of thirteen siblings, five who are hemophiliac.
+My name is siblings, five who are hemophiliac.
 Four out of five because of tainted unchecked blood transfusions contacted hep c.
-He died three years ago because of liver complications and a failed liver transplant. suffered needlessly because of someones neglect.
+He died three years ago because of liver complications and a failed liver transplant.

+Suffered needlessly because of someones neglect.
 He spent long periods of time in the hospital.
 First in Halifax and then in St. John's NL.
 Because of lack of finances our three sons and siblings could only visit him periodically.
 Thus didn't have the support of his family he needed.
 No amount of money can bring back but i believe that the surplus money should be given to the class members and class members families.
 I myself has to live on the sixteen thousand dollars a year which you have allotted me, this amount is far from sufficient to meet my financial needs.
 The amount allotted to other family members was sparse compared to their lost.
 Please allot the surplus money to class members and class members families.